AEADataEditor/aea-de-guidance/sample-language-report.md

 ## RCT

 > [REQUIRED] This is a RCT.
 The AEA requires that RCTs be registered, the registration number be identified in the title page footnote (and cited).
 For more details, see [AEA RCT policy](https://www.aeaweb.org/journals/policies/rct-registry).

+## IRB

+> [REQUIRED] The data collection reported in this article seems to have required IRB approval.
+Please provide IRB approval information in the titlepage footnote.

 ## Relative to the openICPSR deposit